yashsoni27/Face-identification/README.md

 # Face-identification
-In this project, we first run
+In this project, we use the machine learning model to detect and identify a person's face